zymsys/myoath/README.md

     db.getOneValue('SELECT count(*) FROM t')
         .then(function (row) {
             // ...
-        });
+        })
+        .done();

 ### set(table, identity, data)

-This takes a table name, row identity information, and updated column data and generates and runs an update statement.
+This takes a table name, row identity information, and updated column data and generates and runs an insert statement which updates in the event of a duplicate key.
 It returns a promise which resolves when the update completes, or rejects with an error.

 This is useful for easily updating rows.

     db.set('t', { id: 1 }, { c: 'foo' })
         .then(function () {
             // ...
-        });
+        })
+        .done();

 When building REST style services, this should help with PUT requests.